 In my opinion, SiteGround’s approach is a bit cleaner.
-Bluehost’s backend is cluttered with constant upsell pitches and promotion of (paid) tools that you most likely don’t need (e.g., AppMachine, Weebly, ConstantContact, etc.) – this can get confusing.
+Bluehost’s backend is intuitive and easy to use, it’s a custom cPanel version.
+However, it’s cluttered with constant upsell pitches and promotion of (paid) tools that you most likely don’t need (e.g., AppMachine, Weebly, ConstantContact, etc.) – this can get confusing.

 Another thing that annoys me from Bluehost is that they are a bit shady with their prices and try to push you to register for longer periods of time (3 years).

 Round 2 – Hosting features

 There are many features you should take into account while checking out a hosting provider.
 But in my experience these are the most relevant for shared hosting:

 This is always an essential factor to take into account.
 You’ll need to choose a hosting plan with enough storage for your project(s), and a little bit extra.

 I have to say that 10GB is plenty for most projects, unless you are planning to upload loads of HD images and heavy videos.